-This reveals the dust's particle size distribution down to the submicron range.
+This reveals the dust particle size distribution down to the submicron range.
 This information determines the filtration efficiency required to meet emissions standards.
-The dual-laser particle analyzer shown in Figure1 can pinpoint both the count (the number of particles of a given size) and the volume or mass spread of the dust.
+The dual-laser particle analyzer can pinpoint both the count (the number of particles of a given size) and the volume or mass spread of the dust.
 Knowing both is important because many dusts are mixed.

 For example, the exhaust dust from a plasma cutter includes submicron carbon particles mixed with much larger steel particles.
 Scientific testing is the only way to identify the tiny particles of carbon dust, which helps you choose the appropriate equipment and filter media.
 Sieve analysis is a related test that measures particle size larger than 100 microns.

-Scanning Electron Microscope 4000x magnification provides clear view of nano fibers on filter media.
+A scanning electron microscope's 4000x magnification provides a clear view of nanofibers on filter media.

 This equipment measures a dust's moisture percentage by weight.
 This information can help to prevent or troubleshoot moisture problems that could affect filter performance.
 A humidity chamber is used to see how quickly a dust will absorb moisture.
 This test helps to identify hygroscopic (moisture-absorbent) dust.
 Hygroscopic dusts require widely pleated filter cartridges or bag-type filters, as these sticky dusts cause tightly pleated filters to plug up.